co-native-ab/terraform-provider-azidentity/README.md

 # Terraform Provider azidentity

-A Terraform provider for authenticating to Azure and Entra.
+The azidentity provider is used to interact with the Azure Identity service.